Belize Defence Force: Organization

+1st Infantry Battalion

 The First Infantry Battalion came into existence in 1993.
 This was as a direct result of the British Government decision to withdraw British Forces from Belize and handing over the Defence of Belize to Belizeans.

 Since that time, the battalion participated in extensive military exercises in Belize as well a selected part of its staff going abroad to participate in United Nations Peace Operations in Haiti.

 The battalion consists of three infantry companies and a small HQ staff.
 It operates in the entire country alternating from the south to the north of the country.
 Presently, it is stationed at Fairweather Camp, Punta Gorda in the Toledo District with its two companies and in Belize City maintaining a presence to accomplish its task as stipulated in the Defence Act.
 Every February, the battalions alternate between Ladyville and Punta Gorda.
 The Battalion is equipped with small arms, a fleet of transportation, its integral logistics slice, and its own signalers.
 Other support is received from the Logistics unit in Price Barracks.
-Recruiting for the unit is done by the BDF Headquarters and its leaders are trained by the Logistics Company’s sub-unit, Training Company.
+Recruiting for the unit is done by the BDF Headquarters and its leaders are trained by the Logistics Company's sub-unit, Training Company.
 The leaders then train their subordinates to maintain its training standards.
 The companies also conduct live firing in the Mountain Pine Ridge Training Area periodically.

-Second Battalion
+2nd Infantry Battalion

-Second Infantry Battalion, a combination of men and women soldiers, was formed on 1 October 1994.
+Second Infantry Battalion, a combination of male and female soldiers, was formed on 1 October 1994.
 The Battalion at that time had three Infantry Companies: Sierra, Alpha and Echo Company.
 For the period 31 October 2000 to 31 August 2002, the Battalion nomenclature was revoked and redesignated a Land Command.
 Becoming either Land Command South (LCS) or Land Command North (LCN) depending on the rotation.
 LCN comprises the Cayo District, a partition of the Hummingbird Highway, Belize, Orange Walk and Corozal Districts.
 LCS comprises the Toledo and Stann Creek Districts and a portion of the Hummingbird Highway.
 These are now presently designated Battalion Tactical Areas of Responsibility (Bn TAOR) and Command HQs were based on rotation between Price Barracks and Fairweather Camp in Punta Gorda.

-On the 31 August 2002, LCS and LCN was reverted to being Second Infantry Battalion.
+On 31 August 2002, LCS and LCN was reverted to being Second Infantry Battalion.
 This was under the command of Lieutenant Colonel Reynolds Lewis.
 However, this time the Coys were Hotel, Gulf and Sierra Companies.
 During the tenure of Lieutenant Colonel R J Lewis, the idea of a Battalion Logo and Flag was originated.
 The idea was presented out within the Battalion and as a result produced the logo and Bn Emblem.
 The finished product was the result of the combined efforts of RSM 2 Bn, WO1 D O Castillo then a WO2, Pte August G, Pte Coc J and the artist Pte Cho D, not to overlook the efforts of Sgt L Sho and Sgt A Sho (Button) then Cpl for final graphics.